Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/alignment-and-description.md

 Neutral is the best alignment you can be because it means you act naturally, without prejudice or compulsion.

+### Chaotic Neutral, "Free Spirit"
-**Chaotic Neutral, "Free Spirit":** A chaotic neutral character follows his whims.
+A chaotic neutral character follows his whims.
 He is an individualist first and last.
 He values his own liberty but doesn't strive to protect others' freedom.
 He avoids authority, resents restrictions, and challenges traditions.
 A chaotic